m1tywaflow/chat/README.md

 # 🌌 Nexo

-**A Telegram-inspired real-time chat app — now with channels, a native desktop client, and auto-updates.**
+**A real-time chat app — now with channels, a native desktop client, and auto-updates.**

 Built with Next.js, TypeScript, Firebase, and Electron.